kothariswapnil/ComputerNetworks/Socket Programming Project/README.md

-		3. To compile the program simply type: make on the nunki's / Linux (Remove -lsocket from Makefile to run on Linux) shell prompt.
+		3. To compile the program simply type: make on the nunki's / Linux (Remove -lsocket from Makefile to run on Linux/Ubuntu) shell prompt.
 			The program should compile without errors or warnings.
 The output should be four programs:
 				1. healthcenterserver